Tracking X-ray Outflows with Optical/IR Footprint Lines: The Study of Optical/IR X-ray Footprint Lines

 \section{The Study of Optical/IR X-ray Footprint Lines}

-As shown in Figure \ref{fig:NGC1068_spectrum} the STIS long-slit G430L and G750L spectra for NGC 1068 show spatially resolved emission from iron lines, such [Fe~VII] 6087\AA, [Fe~X] 6375\AA, [Fe~XI] 7892\AA, and [Fe~XIV] 5303\AA (see Table \ref{tab:fluxes} for ionisation potentials).
-The fact that these lines show different spatial distributions than [O~III] 5007\AA~ means that they likely track different emission components \citep[e.g.,][]{kraemer2009a}.
-Figure \ref{fig:cloudy} shows the Cloudy model predictions for the relative abundance of the Fe, Si, and Ca ions, compared to H and He-like O and Ne, as a function of the ionisation parameter.
-The fact that these lines are formed in gas over the same range in ionization state indicates that they will be formed in gas that will also be the source of X-ray emission-lines, detected in the HETG or \textit{XMM-Newton}/Reflection Grating Spectrometer spectra.
-As noted above, these lines provide a footprint of the X-ray emitting gas in UV/optical/IR spectra that can be spatially-resolved, e.g., via \textit{Hubble Space Telescope} (HST) observations with STIS, \textit{James Webb Space Telescope} (JWST)/NIRSpec or even ground based spectra \citep[e.g.,][]{may2017a} and, therefore, can potentially be used to measure the kinematics and, ultimately, the dynamics of the extended X-ray gas.
+In order to explore the relation between the footprint lines and the X-ray lines we generate a grid of Cloudy models using Mrk 34's SED and abundances, as discussed in \citealt{trindadefalcao2021a}.
+Our models consider a range in N$_{H}$ of 10$^{20.5}$ - 10$^{23.5}$, a range in log$U$ of (-1.50) - (1.00), and constant density, as the fractional abundance is not a strong function of density.
+Figure \ref{fig:cloudy} shows the Cloudy model predictions for the relative abundance of the Fe, Si, and Ca ions, compared to H and He-like O and Ne, as a function of the ionisation parameter and column density.
+The fact that these lines are formed in gas over the same range in ionisation state indicates that they will be formed in gas that will also be the source of X-ray emission-lines, detected in the HETG or \textit{XMM-Newton}/Reflection Grating Spectrometer spectra.

 It is important to distinguish between coronal lines and footprint lines.
-Coronal lines are emission-lines formed from very highly ionized atoms, and they possess this name because they were first observed in the solar corona \citep[e.g.,][]{mazzalay2010a}.
-These lines are collisionally excited forbidden transitions within low-lying levels of highly ionized species with ionization potentials (IP) $\geq$ 100 eV.
-They have been detected in the optical and IR spectra of all types of Seyfert galaxies, including type 1s, type 2s, and narrow-line Seyfert 1 galaxies \citep[e.g.,][]{seyfert1943a, nagao2000a, rodriguez-ardila2002a, landt2015a}, and represent one of the key gaseous components of the active nucleus.
-They appear to be approximately equally abundant in type 1 and type 2 AGNs \citep[e.g.,][]{rodriguez-ardila2011a}.
+Coronal lines are emission-lines formed from very highly ionised atoms, and they possess this name because they were first observed in the solar corona \citep[e.g.,][]{mazzalay2010a}.
+These lines are collisionally excited forbidden transitions within low-lying levels of highly ionised species with ionisation potentials (IP) $\geq$ 100 eV.
+They have been detected in the optical and IR spectra of all types of Seyfert galaxies \citep[e.g.,][]{seyfert1943a, nagao2000a, rodriguez-ardila2002a, landt2015a}, and represent one of the key gaseous components of the active nucleus.
+They appear to be approximately equally abundant in type 1 and type 2 AGN \citep[e.g.,][]{rodriguez-ardila2011a}.